SamLab17/314-Website/content/docs/lab_machines/ssh/ssh.md

 ssh <CS Username>@<Machine Name>.cs.utexas.edu
 ```

-My username is `slaberge` and I am connecting to the
+My username is `slaberge` and I'll be connecting to the
 `aggravation` machine.
 So the command I'll use looks like:

 ```bash